FrappaF/Blunt/README.md

 roll [count] var_name with (=) 1;
 ```

-Where `[count]` is an optional indicator for how many var_name you want to instantiate.
-This could be usefull for nothing!
-Let's say I have declared 10 variables named snoopy ( `roll 10 snoopy with "HEY"` ) now I can access the i-th value of the i-th snoopy.
+The `[count]` parameter is optional and indicates how many instances of `var_name` you want to create.
+This is incredibly useful for absolutely nothing!
+For example, if you declare 10 variables named snoopy (`roll 10 snoopy with "HEY"`), you can access the i-th value of the i-th snoopy.
+Amazing, right?
-Sounds great isn't it?

 ### Example